 運転免許証(うんてんめんきょしょう): driver's license

-エンジンをかける: to start the engine
+エンジンをかける: start the engine

-アクセルをふむ: to press the accelerator
+アクセルをふむ: press the accelerator

-ブレーキをかける: to apply the brakes
+ブレーキをかける: apply the brakes

 急(きゅう) ブレーキ: sudden braking